 Funeral homes may be eligible for a special business insurance package called a business owners policy, or BOP.
-A BOP provides funeral home liability insurance, funeral home property insurance and business interruption insurance in one convenient, affordable package designed for low-risk small businesses.
+A BOP provides funeral home liability insurance, funeral home property insurance, and business interruption insurance in one convenient, affordable package designed for low-risk small businesses.

 Funeral homes and funeral directors may need additional liability protection in the form of endorsements to your CGL policy or several standalone policies.

 Driving is a huge part of your business as a funeral home or funeral director.
-You may have a fleet of vehicles including everything from hearses to cargo vans, trucks and even passenger cars.
+You may have a fleet of vehicles including everything from hearses to cargo vans, trucks, and even passenger cars.
 All of these vehicles, as well as the drivers, need insurance protection.

-Commercial auto insurance provides liability, collision, comprehensive and uninsured/underinsured motorist coverage for your commercial vehicles.
+Commercial auto insurance provides liability, collision, comprehensive, and uninsured/underinsured motorist coverage for your commercial vehicles.
 Your coverage should be based on how your vehicles are used in your business and who will be driving them.

 Your commercial auto insurance policy should specifically cover the following: